Lymphatic system: Cancer

 Cancer of the lymphatic system can be primary or secondary.
 Lymphoma refers to cancer that arises from lymphatic tissue.
 Lymphoid leukaemias and lymphomas are now considered to be tumours of the same type of cell lineage.
 They are called "leukaemia" when in the blood or marrow and "lymphoma" when in lymphatic tissue.
 They are grouped together under the name "lymphoid malignancy".

 Lymphoma is generally considered as either Hodgkin lymphoma or non-Hodgkin lymphoma.
-Hodgkin lymphoma is characterised by a particular type of cell, called a Reed–Sternberg cell, visible under microscope.
-It is associated with past infection with the Epstein–Barr virus, and generally causes a painless "rubbery" lymphadenopathy.
+A particular type of microscopic cell, known as a Reed–Sternberg cell, characterises Hodgkin lymphoma.
+It is associated with past infection with the Epstein–Barr virus and generally causes a painless "rubbery" lymphadenopathy.
 It is staged, using Ann Arbor staging.
 Chemotherapy generally involves the ABVD and may also involve radiotherapy.
-Non-Hodgkin lymphoma is a cancer characterised by increased proliferation of B-cells or T-cells, generally occurs in an older age group than Hodgkin lymphoma.
+Non-Hodgkin lymphoma is a cancer characterised by increased proliferation of B-cells or T-cells, and generally occurs in an older age group than Hodgkin lymphoma.
 It is treated according to whether it is high-grade or low-grade, and carries a poorer prognosis than Hodgkin lymphoma.

 Lymphangiosarcoma is a malignant soft tissue tumour, whereas lymphangioma is a benign tumour occurring frequently in association with Turner syndrome.
 Lymphangioleiomyomatosis is a benign tumour of the smooth muscles of the lymphatics that occurs in the lungs.

-Lymphoid leukaemia is another form of cancer where the host is devoid of different lymphatic cells.
+Lymphoid leukaemia is another form of cancer in which the host is devoid of different lymphatic cells.